qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - we need a way to a set trash to empty and a empty all the trash at once doing edit select all takes forever i now have close to of in my trash
 - how do i empty all spam or all trash in one move of a of a of of
 - like it but empty trash and empty spam buttons would be nice then it would be complete
-- after emptying all trash it stills shows tbsp
+- after emptying all trash it stills shows trash
-- how do you empty tbsp
+- how do you empty trash
 - great app needs to be able to empty trash
 - need empty trash feature
 - need ability to empty all junk email and empty all trash
 - how do i empty the trash there does not seem to be an option for this
 - i would like to know how to empty trash without having to continuously select groups of emails to delete also it says no mail after i delete but there still is mail i have of of emails to empty from trash
 - i used to be able to empty my trash now there is no option
-- why is there no way to empty the tbsp you have a great app but emptying trash is a common feature that you seem to be tbsp
+- why is there no way to empty the trash you have a great app but emptying trash is a common feature that you seem to be lacking
 - how do we empty trash one by one no please
-- how do i empty my trash in us edit
+- how do i empty my trash
 - how do you empty trash file
 - how do i empty trash all at once is of messages at a time using select all feature
 - how can i manually empty the trash folder when does it get emptied automatically can that be changed thanks